Community College Case Studies: 3 Lessons on Improving Learning

 Data-Based Decision Making

 Another strategy implemented by Patrick Henry was>patterns of student success.
-The model used demographic, social, psychological and academic factors to predict the likelihood of completion success.
-By accurately identifying characteristics of students likely to drop out of school, they were better equipped to provide necessary interventions that would result in higher retention and greater student achievement.
+The model used demographic, social, psychological, and academic factors to predict the likelihood of completion success.
+By accurately identifying the characteristics of students likely to drop out of school, they were better equipped to provide necessary interventions that would result in higher retention and more extraordinary student achievement.

 Through the assistance of Achieving the Dream, these two community colleges were able to improve student retention and graduation rates within their schools.
-By using the data collected at both Patrick Henry and Valencia community colleges, other schools are in a better position to analyze their own student performance and implement effective strategies to improve their own performance as well.
+By using the data collected at Patrick Henry and Valencia community colleges, other schools are in a better position to analyze their student performance and implement effective strategies to improve their performance.

-When students are successful in their post-secondary education efforts, they are more likely to go on to professional jobs that benefit the entire country -- in addition to providing the individual students with the opportunity to realize their dreams.
+When students are successful in their post-secondary education efforts, they are more likely to go on to professional jobs that benefit the entire country and provide the individual students with the opportunity to realize their dreams.

 Questions?
 Contact us on Facebook. @communitycollegereview